JJDoneAway/icinga-http-json/README.md

                           [-Y [KEY_VALUE_LIST_NOT_CRITICAL [KEY_VALUE_LIST_NOT_CRITICAL ...]]]
                           [-m [METRIC_LIST [METRIC_LIST ...]]]

-Check HTTP JSON Nagios Plugin
+Check HTTP JSON Icinga Plugin

-Generic Nagios plugin which checks json values from a given endpoint against argument specified rules and determines the status and performance data for that service.
+Generic Icinga plugin which checks json values from a given endpoint against argument specified rules and determines the status and performance data for that service.

-Version: 2.0.0 (2020-03-22)

 optional arguments:
   -h, --help            show this help message and exit